Internships

 Graduate externships are offered to graduate students by the academic program such as law school or medical school.
 These opportunities are usually longer-term and require enrollment in a course.

-Schedule an appointment with career advisors to find an externship or job shadowing opportunity.
+Schedule an appointment with experiential learning coordinators to find an externship or job shadowing opportunity.

 Fellowships